Barrios of Puerto Rico: History

 The history of the creation of the barrios of Puerto Rico can be traced to the 19th century, when historical documents first mention them.
 Historians have speculated that their creation may have been related to the Puerto Rican representation at the Cortes of Cádiz.
-The names of barrios in Puerto Rico come from various sources, mostly from Spanish or Indian origin.
+The names of barrios in Puerto Rico come from various sources, mostly from Spanish or Indigenous origin.
 One barrio in each municipality (except for Florida, Ponce, and San Juan) is identified as the barrio-pueblo.
 It is differentiated from other barrios in that it is the historical center of the municipality and the area that represented the seat of the municipal government at the time Puerto Rico formalized the municipio and barrio boundaries in the late 1940s.
 From time to time barrios are created, broken up, or merged.
 The downtown district of each town was called pueblo until 1990, when they began to be referred to as barrio-pueblo in the US Census, and contains the plaza, municipal buildings and a Roman Catholic church.

 In 1832 there were 490, in 1878 there were 841, in 1990 there were 899 barrios.